tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/detect-java-libraries/detect-java-libraries.md

 4. If your request is successful, you should see that the Status of the request is marked as **Completed without errors**.
 It will take approximately 10 minutes for the request to be completed.
 	![image of work request for java libraries completed](images/work-request-of-libraries-scan-completed.png)

 5. On the Fleet details pages, scroll down to the **Resource** menu and select **Java libraries**.
 You should be able to see a list of libraries detected.
-Additional Java libraries are added in the result list, which are **oci-java-sdk-common** library itself and dependency libraries it included.
+Additional Java libraries are added in the result list which are **oci-java-sdk-common** itself and dependency libraries it included.
 	![image of detected java libraries](images/java-libraries-oci.png)
+> **Note:** The Java libraries detected in the list varies depend on the dependencies of your sample application.

-6. In the same Fleet details page, Click the **oci-java-sdk-common** library, you should see details of selected library and list of applications that was ran with selected library.
+6. In the same Fleet details page, Click the **oci-java-sdk-common** library, you should see details of selected library and list of applications that was run with selected library.
 	![image of details of oci sdk libraries](images/java-se-app-info.png)

 7. In the same page, click **Sample-JavaSE-App.jar**, You should see the details of sample Java SE Application that was run previously.